 Given these characteristics, it is perhaps unsurprising that the broiler production industry is relatively concentrated with the top two producers accounting for 46% of broiler meat production in South Africa (DAFF, 2014), although this does represent a significant decline in concentration from the mid-2000s (Grimbeek and Lekezwa, 2013).
 Though the poultry industry in South Africa has been driven by a few large, vertically integrated firms, there have been changes in market structure over the past few years, with some consolidation and some new entrants coming into the market.
-South African poultry producers have also seen significant competition from imports that led to anti-dumping measures being introduced in 2013 and 2015.
+South African poultry producers have also seen significant competition from imports that led to increases in MFN duties in 2013 and the introduction of anti-dumping measures in 2015.
 There have also been a number of interventions by the competition authorities in the poultry value chain.

 This assessment considers what underpins competitive poultry markets including through the evaluation of changes in market structure, firms' strategic behaviour, and firm performance in the sector.
 Two case studies are presented.
 The first evaluates the entry of Afgri into poultry and the subsequent divestiture and restructuring of Afgri's poultry business.
-The second assesses the entry and performance of VKB's Grain Field Chickens, which received IDC financing.
-We conclude with an assessment of the main barriers to entry in the animal feed to poultry value chain.
+The second assesses the entry and performance of VKB's Grain Field Chickens, which received IDC